Posted on December 26, 2000; later updates.

-In Reply to: Blackjack Card Counting never dies - posted by Ion Saliu on December 26, 2000.
+In Reply to: Blackjack Card-Counting Never Dies - posted by Ion Parpaluck Saliu on December 26, 2000.

 I posted this message on the rec.gambling.blackjack forum:

 I am ready for the gambling challenge posted there.
-The casino challenge goes like this:
+The casino challenge issued by Doug Grant TM (!) goes like this:

 If you feel otherwise, then as I stated above, you first need to state your background in respect to in-casino real world card counting for money, and your verifiable general background.
 Not to mention name a casino that you believe will lose to any card counting system you care to publish here.